NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `read` - Reads the connected device's current environment configuration
+-   `read` - Reads the connected device's current environment configuration.
--   `write` - Writes the environment configuration of the connected device
+-   `write` - Writes the environment configuration of the connected device.
     - **Parameters**:
         - Object:
             - temperatureInterval (Temperature sensor update interval in ms).
 Integer in the range 100 ms to 60 000 ms.